-Bulgaria aligned with Germany in World Wars 1 and 2 until 1944 when it was invaded by the USSR and a communist republic was established.
-Rapid industrialisation followed with communist rule ending in 1989.
-Bulgaria then embarked on a transition to a market-based economy, now dominated by heavy industry and agriculture.
+Bulgaria aligned with Germany in World Wars 1 and 2 until 1944 when it was invaded by the USSR.
+A communist republic was established and rapid industrialisation followed.
+Communist rule ended in 1989 and Bulgaria embarked on a transition to a market-based economy, now dominated by agriculture and heavy industry.

-Bulgaria has 3 topographic regions; the Danubian plain; the Balkans and Rhodope Mountains; and the Thracian plain.
+Bulgaria has 3 topographic regions; the Danubian plain; the Balkan and Rhodope Mountains; and the Thracian plain.

-In the north is the Danubian Plain south of the Danube which defines the border with Romania.
-The southern edge of the Danubian Plain slopes upward into the foothills of the Balkans Mountains which run through the middle of the country.
+In the north the Danubian Plain south of the Danube defines the border with Romania.
+The southern edge of the Danubian Plain slopes upwards into the foothills of the Balkan Mountains which run through the middle of the country.
 The highest point is Musala at 2,925m.

 The Thracian Plain begins southeast of Sofia and broadens as it reaches the Black Sea coast.
 The mountainous southwest of the country has two alpine ranges which border the Rhodope Mountains to the east.

 Bulgaria has few oil and gas prospects and only minor onshore oil, condensate and gas production from several complex fields in the north.
 Output began in 1954 from the Moesian Platform under the Danubian plain.
 Some additional gas potential has been identified which should lead to a small resurgence in gas production in coming years as new infrastructure is installed.